 - earn high school credits and valuable work experience

-To learn more about other regional School to Career experiential learning programs, see the School to Career Guidance Counselor in your school or contact Mr. Christie at (email@example.com)
+To learn more about other regional School to Career experiential learning programs, see the School to Career Guidance Counsellor in your school or contact Mr. Leonard (firstname.lastname@example.org)

 Some students are enrolled in Holy Trinity’s Specialist High Skills Major in Business OR Arts & Culture.
 One of the requirements for SHSM is 2-credit co-op.